-½ a head napa or white cabbage, sliced into ribbons
+½ head of napa cabbage, sliced into ribbons

 3 spring onions